Division of labour: Industrial organisational psychology

 Job satisfaction has been shown to improve as an employee is given the task of a specific job.
 Students who have received PhDs in a chosen field later report increased satisfaction compared to their previous jobs.
 This can be attributed to their high levels of specialisation.
 The higher the training needed for the specialised job position, the higher is the level of job satisfaction as well, although many highly specialised jobs can be monotonous and produce high rates of burnout periodically.

 Division of work

-In contrast to the division of labour, a division of work refers to the division of a large task, contract, or project into smaller tasks—each with a separate schedule within the overall project schedule.
+In contrast to division of labour, division of work refers to the division of a large task, contract, or project into smaller tasks—each with a separate schedule within the overall project schedule.

 Division of labour, instead, refers to the allocation of tasks to individuals or organisations according to the skills and/or equipment those people or organisations possess.
 Often division of labour and division of work are both part of the economic activity within an industrial nation or organisation.